 Good housekeeping is essential for making sure that a business is run efficiently.
 In the same way, good housekeeping is also the first and most essential step to improving eco-efficiency.
 Housekeeping is therefore the first place a manager should look for opportunities to save resources, reduce waste and prevent pollution.
 Good housekeeping provides low-cost, low-risk and low-technology solutions for improving eco-efficiency and saving money.
-Areas where efficiency can be improved through improved housekeeping include:
+Areas where efficiency can be improved through staff actions include:

-- chemical purchasing and storage;
+- material purchasing, handling and storage;

-- chemical handling;
+- spill and leak prevention;

-- metal finishing;
+- parts and machine cleaning;

-- equipment inspection and maintenance;
+- · painting and panel gluing; and

-- measuring and calibration.
+- equipment inspection and maintenance.

 Improving eco-efficiency through good housekeeping requires involvement from everyone working in the facility.
 This ensures that all employees understand the role they play, and may require some basic training to raise their awareness.
 The key messages to promote are that wherever there is waste there is wasted money, and that their actions bear directly on the environment.
-Chemical Purchasing and Storage contamination.
-Proper chemical handling begins with procedures for ordering, purchasing, and storing:

-Badly managed purchasing and storage can lead to over-stocking and poor storage, with material lost through aging, spillage and
+Material Purchasing, Handling and Storage Badly managed purchasing, handling and storage can lead to over-stocking and poor storage, with material lost through aging, spillage and contamination.
+Proper chemical handling begins with procedures for ordering, purchasing, handling and storage:

-- register dates and quantities of all purchases on receipt, and return damaged and off-spec chemicals and materials immediately; - purchase raw materials in quantities needed for immediate usage to prevent spoilage of half-used bags and containers of chemicals; - where chemicals are used in bulk, ask the supplier to use returnable bulk containers (IBCs) which can be re-used; - obtain details about proper packaging, handling, chemical constitution, and control of impurities from the suppliers; - use packaging designed to minimize spills (most bulk containers are effective); - segregate chemicals (e.g. acidic, flammable, alkali, oxidizer) to prevent contamination; - store goods away from heavily trafficked areas to avoid damage; - use proper racks, storage bins and bulk tanks with dikes or berms to contain leaks; and - use a vacuum to clean-up powder spills, which under no circumstances should be washed down the drain.
+- obtain details about proper packaging, handling, chemical constitution, and control of impurities from the suppliers (most of this information should be readily available in the Material Safety Data Sheet {MSDS}); - use packaging designed to minimize spills (most bulk containers are effective); - register dates and quantities of all purchases on receipt to minimize surplus and spoilt orders; - segregate chemicals (eg acidic, flammable, alkali, oxidizer) to prevent contamination; - use proper racks, storage bins and bulk tanks with dikes or berms to contain leaks; - store goods away from heavily trafficked areas to avoid container damage; and - use a vacuum to clean-up powder spills, which under no circumstances should be washed down the drain.